Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Introduction

-Another choice is the decentralized approach that each agent learns its own policy.
+Another choice is the decentralized approach that each agent learns its policy.
 Letting individual agents learn concurrently based on the global reward (aka. independent learners) \cite{tan_multi-agent_1993} is the simplest option.
-However, it shown to be difficult in even simple two-agent, single-state stochastic coordination problems.
+However, it is shown to be difficult in even simple two-agent, single-state stochastic coordination problems.
 One main reason is that the global reward signal brings the non-stationarity that agents cannot distinguish between the stochasticity of the environment and the exploitative behaviors of other co-learners \cite{lowe_multi-agent_2017}, and thus may mistakenly update their policies.
-To mitigate this issue, decentralized policies can often be learned in the centralized training with decentralized execution (CTDE) paradigm.
-Whiling training, a centralized critic could be accessible to the joint action and additional state information to give update signals for decentralized agent polices, which only receive its local observations for deployment.
-For CTDE, one major challenge is how to represent and use the centralized multiagent action-value function $Q_{tot}$.
-Such a complex function is difficult to learn when there are many agents and, even if it can be learned, offers no obvious way to induce decentralized policies that allow each agent to act based on an individual observation.

-We can learn a fully centralized state-action value function $Q_{tot}$ and then use it to guide the optimization of decentralised policies in an actor-critic framework, an approach taken by counterfactual multi-agent (COMA) policy gradients \cite{foerster_counterfactual_2018}, as well as work by \cite{gupta_cooperative_2017}.
-However, the fully centralized critic of COMA suffers difficulty in evaluating global Q-values from the joint state-action space especially when there are more than a handful of agents and is hard to give an appropriate multiagent baseline \cite{schroeder_de_witt_multi-agent_2019}.
+To mitigate this issue, decentralized policies can be learned in the centralized training with decentralized execution (CTDE) paradigm.
+CTDE learns a fully centralized value function based on the joint action and state information and then uses it to guide the optimization of decentralized policies, an approach taken by counterfactual multi-agent (COMA) policy gradients \cite{foerster_counterfactual_2018}, as well as work by \cite{gupta_cooperative_2017}.
+However, the centralized critic of COMA suffers difficulty in evaluating global Q-values from the joint state-action space especially when there are more than a handful of agents and is hard to give an accurate multiagent baseline \cite{schroeder_de_witt_multi-agent_2019}.